jesselawson/getting-started-with-rust/tutorial.md

 Remember that we borrow a reference to the `tokens` vector (like this: `&tokens`) because of Rust's ownership rules.
-If we didn't include that `&`, the value of each element in `tokens` would be passed into the for-loop and removed from outside it--and we don't want that!
+If we didn't include that `&`, the value of each element in `tokens` would be moved into the for-loop and removed from outside of it--and we don't want that!

 Remember, too, that `outfile` will automatically be closed once it falls out of scope--which will be the at end of the `parse_markdown_file()` function.